 - 3 tablespoons Armagnac

-- 1. Fill a large bowl or sink with ice.
-(The ice bath will need to accommodate the saucepan that you will use to cook the ice cream base.)
+- Fill a large bowl or sink halfway with ice water.
+(The ice bath will need to fit the saucepan that you use to cook the ice cream base.)